5 Different Types of Paint Sprayers: Which is Right for You?

 - Lacquering and varnishing paint

-The rapid spraying means that this type of spray gun is used for mass coverage.
-If you are painting a full room or multiple walls in a home, then an airless paint sprayer is a good choice.
+The rapid spraying of an airless model is used for mass coverage.
+If you paint an entire room or multiple walls in a home, an airless paint sprayer is a good choice.
 If you are a professional handyman or contractor, the speed of this device is also beneficial.
+However, besides providing more coverage, the electric spray gun may not be your best option.

-However, other than uniform, volume work, the electric spray gun may not be your best option.
-It does not work well outdoors, although this is true of any type of paint sprayer.
-The potential for overspray also means that it is not suitable for precision work.
-If you are looking for a reliable way to accurately spray a piece of furniture, for example, you are unlikely to get the desired results from something so rapid.
+It does not work well outdoors, but that is true of any type of paint sprayer.
+The potential for overspray also means it is unsuitable for precision work.
+If you are looking for a reliable way to spray furniture, you are unlikely to get the desired results from an airless sprayer.

 Are Electric Paint Spray Guns Any Good?

 Electric paint spray guns are highly efficient.
 They may be too efficient for the uninitiated and the inexperienced.
 The paint stream does not contain any air bubbles, which means that a large volume of paint is applied directly to the surface you’re working on.
-If you can keep up with the speed of the jet, it offers the fastest spray-painting solution for volume work.
+If you can keep up with the speed of the jet, it provides the fastest spray-painting solution for volume work.
 It isn’t suitable for precision work, however.

 - Uniform coverage